When the Island Went to War With France

 If not, you’ll have heard of his sister.
 Or at least, her sons, Edward’s nephews: the Princes in the Tower, killed by Richard III to shore up his claim to throne.

-In fact, many of the Woodville family had interesting tales to tell: let’s start with Edward Woodville’s mother, Jacquetta.
-Her brother-in-law, from the House of Lancaster, was Henry V, and her nephew Henry VI, also of Lancaster.
+In fact, many of the Woodville family had interesting tales to tell, starting with Edward Woodville’s mother, Jacquetta.
+She was sister-in-law to Henry V, the second of the Lancastrian kings, and aunt to Henry VI.

 Woodville pleads with the King, but the King has spoken.
 And so, Edward returns home, across the Solent.
 To another island.
 Accompanied by the two Breton ambassadors.